About

 Maui Sea to Summit Birding Trail

 The Maui Sea to Summit Birding Trail is a 90-mile driving route that takes you from the shores of Maui to its 10,000-foot mountain top.
 This trail links a variety of habitat types and diversity of natural, geologic, and cultural features—some of the most iconic destinations in the world.
 The route runs from Keālia Pond National Wildlife Refuge near Kīhei up to the Leleiwi Overlook in Haleakalā National Park.
 This trail also includes a side trip to Waiʻānapanapa State Park, for the adventurous birder exploring the famed Hana Highway.
-The route consists of a network of birding hotspots rather than a physical linear trail so users can join or leave the route at any point along the way.
 Most of the sites are accessible areas to the public (the Waikamoi Preserve is private and requires reservations.)